raspberrypilearning/ghostbusters/en/step_3.md

 --- hint ---

-Each time before your ghost appears, it should `go to`{:class="blockmotion"} a random position on the Stage.
+Each time before your ghost appears, it should `go to`{:class="block3motion"} a random position on the Stage.

 --- /hint ---
 --- hint ---